 - Travelodge London Kings Cross Royal Scot, 100 Kings Cross Road, London WC1X 9DT, +44 871 984 6272

-As well as providing lunch and refreshments during each day, attendees are also welcome to join us for a free evening buffet and drinks at a nearby restaurant.
-The venues for our evening social activities will be confirmed soon.
+As well as providing lunch and refreshments during each day, attendees are also welcome to join us for a free buffet on both evenings.

-We know that some telco managers like to see a printed brochure before they agree to approve the travel costs to attend our free conferences.
+We know some managers want to see a printed brochure before they will approve the cost of travel to our free conferences.
 Here is a printable PDF brochure for RAG London.
+You can click the link to download or simply view it below.

 Free Registration for Telcos AND Regulators